QuangTran1011/KLTN/README.md

 ## System Flow Overview
 ![mô tả ảnh](images/system.png)
 The system consists of three main workflows: the data pipeline, the training pipeline, and the serving pipeline.
+New data is updated periodically, and whenever new data is available, the pipelines are automatically triggered to ensure the system continuously captures the latest customer behavior.
 ## Table of Contents
 1. [System Flow Overview](#system-flow-overview)
 2. [Project Structure](#project-structure)